xmit-co/xmit.dev/posts/origin.md

 We go a bit further,
 with `referrer-policy: no-referrer`, `x-content-type-options: nosniff`, `x-frame-options: SAMEORIGIN` out of the box.

-## Admin: 2 clicks to sign in, 1 click to rollback, no delays
+## Admin: 2 clicks to sign up or sign in, everything in real time

 We've been there: the latest launch is broken, a rollback is in order.